Errol Mason's Hunt Smart ® Training Course

 Tactics taught apply equally to farm fringe as well as those living deeper in the forest.
 The reason the same tactics work for those on the farm fringe as well as those in remote forest is simply because a sambar's basic genetic blueprint is identical, regardless of its location.
 As a result the sambar's 'Hierarchy of Needs' and how they use each habitat is exactly the same.

 Course notes are not provided but students are told what they should record.
-When purchased at the course each volume of our Secrets of the Sambar Trilogy (Vol 1, 2 and 3) are available for just $100 per volume.
-Our NEW book "The Hunt Smart System" which retails for $199 is available at the course for $160.00.
+When purchased at the course each volume of our Secrets of the Sambar Trilogy (Vol 1, 2 and 3) AND our new book "The Hunt Smart System" are available at a highly discounted rate.

 Courses Are Tailored to Students Needs